Max-Foreback/Max-Foreback.github.io/_pages/about.md

 Emergence and Information Theory
 ======
-Working with Clifford Bohm and Vincint Ragusa, we're developing a new theory of emergence.
+Working with Clifford Bohm and Vincent Ragusa, we're developing a new theory of emergence.
 This paper might eventually see the light of day.

 <div style="text-align: center;">
 <img src="images/math.JPG" alt="math" width="300"/>